Skip to main content

 4. Verify that findings cite your skill's name in their Skill field.

-5. If the skill does not activate, verify that the description mentions the language, framework, or file extension present in the diff and that the SKILL.md is under .github/skills/.
+5. If the skill does not activate, verify that the description clearly mentions the language, framework, or file extension present in the diff.
+Placement under .github/skills/coding-standards/ is recommended for organization but does not control activation.

 Enterprise Scenarios